trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     ref-backed state slices are complete.
 Follow-up service work should focus on scoped layers, schedules where polling semantics allow, and managed persistence providers rather than direct mutable service fields.
+  - Flow service startup facades now consistently use `ManagedRuntime`, and local scripts should delegate to `runMain()` instead of adding local `.catch(console.error/process.exit)` wrappers.
   - Persistence IO should move toward `FileSystem` or `KeyValueStore` where the installed beta has the needed provider surface.
 - Base messaging/processors: